bcgov/smk-cli/docs/edit-layer.md

 - Round
 - Bevel

 Click once on the Stroke Join dropdown select box to display the possible values and select one.
-The Default value is `Round`
+The Default value is `Round`.

 `Dash Pattern` is used if you want your linework to appear dashed or dotted, rather than a solid single line.
 These are numeric values indicating the size of the dashes.
 For example `20, 20` will create line dashes 20 pixels in size, with a 20 pixel gap between them.